 The endoscopist passes the endoscope through the mouthpiece into your stomach.
 You may be asked to swallow it to help it pass over the back of the tongue.
 Any saliva will be removed from your mouth using a small suction tube.
 Air will be passed through it to expand the stomach to give a clear view of the lining.
 This may make you feel bloated.
+During the dilatation, you will probably experience some discomfort, which is usually short-lived, lasting around a minute or so.
 This feeling will pass as most of the air is sucked out as the gastroscope is removed.
-The procedure generally takes between five and 10 minutes to complete.
+As you are having a dilatation, the procedure may take 15 to 20 minutes.